gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 We can just use the default @RG string above.

+Then we have to index the reference genome (in this case, were just looking at chromosome 17).

+    /usr/local/bwa/latest/bwa index chr17.fa

 Now we can run bwa-mem.
 BWA is the Burrow-Wheelers Aligner written by alignment guru Heng Li. bwa-mem is a workhorse in the alignment world; it balances speed with alignment sensitivity and accuracy.

+Here's what the manual tells us to run:
     bwa mem -M -R ’<read group info>’ -p reference.fa raw_reads.fq > aligned_reads.sam

+But we have to use the path the bwa on our cluster.
+Remember, programs are kept in /usr/local/:

+    /usr/local/bwa/latest/bwa mem -M -R '@RG\tID:group1\tSM:sample1\tPL:illumina\tLB:lib1\tPU:unit1' chr17.fa Brca1Reads_0.1.fastq Brca1Reads_0.2.fastq > Brca1Reads_aligned.raw.sam

 ## Using samtools to manipulate alignment files